Leek pudding is a savoury pudding which is traditionally made in North East England. A satisfying dish perfect for a cold day.

-To make the leek pudding first I needed to make the suet pastry.
-I mixed flour and suet with mustard and pepper to make it slightly spicy and to complement the leeks.
-When the pastry was the right consistency I rolled it out and used it to line a well greased pudding bowl.
+To make the leek pudding first make the suet pastry Mix the flour and suet with mustard and pepper.
+This will make the pastry slightly spicy to complement the leeks.
+When the pastry is the right consistency roll it out.
+Grease a pudding bowl and use the pastry to line it.
 Remember to keep aside enough pastry to use for the top of the pudding.

-I then chopped the leeks and tossed them in melted butter, adding them to the inside of the pastry.
-The remaining pasty was used to top the pudding.
-I covered the pudding basin with greaseproof paper and tin foil tied with string then steamed it in a boiled pan of water for a couple of hours.
-The pudding was then turned out onto a plate.
-It keep its shape and smelt delicious.
-When the leek pudding is cut the leeks come tumbling out, their delicate green colour a lovely contrast to the pastry.
+When ready turn the pudding out onto a plate.
+It will keep its shape and smell delicious.
+When you cut into the pudding the leeks come tumbling out, their delicate green colour a lovely contrast to the pastry.
 If you are not expecting them it is a surprise.

 Leek Pudding Recipe